Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Carolina Beach Hotels on Booking

-Looking for family fun?
-Carolina Beach is your destination.
+Carolina Beach is your destination if you’re looking for family fun.
 Located just outside of Wilmington, this beach town has enough attractions and beach activities to keep your family entertained for the entire duration of your stay.

 The Carolina Beach Boardwalk is considered one of America’s best and has amusement rides, an arcade, biking, and water sports since it’s right on the water.
 For adults, Carolina Beach has tiki bars and beer gardens for some nightlife fun.